RealMCoded/find-markiplier/README.md

 *this part is still being worked on as well.*

 **Requirements**
-- GameMaker Studio 2.2.x (I used 2.2.5)
+- GameMaker Studio 2.2.x (I used 2.2.5, any version higher than 2.2.x should work.)

 **To Build:**
-- Open the file `find markiplier.yyp` in Game Maker
+- Open the file `find markiplier.yyp` in GameMaker Studio 2.2.x
 - When the Project is open, Press F5 to run the game or press CTRL+F8 to make an Executable